ironboy/mongresto/README.md

 ## Create a mongoose model

-By default mongresto is looking for mongoosemodels in a folder at root level of your project called *mongoose-models*.
-(You can change the name and path of the folder if you want - see *Optional parameters*.)
+By default **mongresto** is looking for mongoose models in a folder at the root level of your project called *mongoose-models*.
+You need to create such a folder.
+(You can change the name and path of where **mongresto** expects this folder to be if you want - see *Optional parameters*.)

-In order to create a mongoose model that mongresto reads and understands you simply create a new file in the mongoose-models folder (or a sub folder inside it).
+In order to create a mongoose model that mongresto reads and understands you simply create a new file in the *mongoose-models* folder (or a sub folder inside it).
 Wrap the model as a module in the following way:

 ```javascript
 module.exports = function(mongoose){